 Economic Value of Solar Reflectivity Interventions to Reduce Global Warming

-The marginal economic value of stopping global warming, not including consideration of non-economic risks, is computed by dividing estimated total damages in 2025 from global warming by Earth’s present measured energy imbalance in megawatts to compute average damages per megawatt.
-The marginal value of an eliminated megawatt is computed by assuming a linear decline in the marginal value.
-The marginal value of an eliminated megawatt is applied to examples of Earth surface solar reflectivity interventions in the form of reflective reservoir covers, creating salt ponds that are left bright white on shrinking salt lakes such as the Salton Sea, converting dust covered salars in the Atacama desert to white salt, and restoring former salt evaporation ponds and leaving them bright white.
+The economic value to the whole planet of stopping global warming, not including local benefits or consideration of non-economic risks, is computed by dividing estimated total damages in 2025 from global warming by Earth’s present measured energy imbalance in megawatts to compute average damages per megawatt.
+This value is adjusted for interventions that provide additional global benefits such as reducing tropical storm damage or provide detriments such as by reducing crop yields.
+The value of an additional reflected megawatt is applied to examples of Earth surface solar reflectivity interventions in the form of Marine Cloud Brightening, reflective reservoir covers, creating salt ponds that are left bright white on shrinking salt lakes such as the Salton Sea, and restoring former salt evaporation ponds and leaving them bright white.

 Keywords: Global Warming, Earth’s Energy Imbalance, Solar Radiation Modification, Carbon Credits, Reflection Cooling Credits

 JEL Classification: Q54